launchdarkly/LaunchDarkly-Docs/src/content/topics/home/experimentation/experiments.md

 [/block]

 <Callout intent="info">
-  <Callout.Title>Experimentation is available in the LaunchDarkly API</Callout.Title>
+  <CalloutTitle>Experimentation is available in the LaunchDarkly API</CalloutTitle>
-  <Callout.Description>As always, LaunchDarkly is an API-first product.
+  <CalloutDescription>As always, LaunchDarkly is an API-first product.
 Everything you see in the experimentation UI is powered by a fully supported API endpoint.
-To learn more, read our [API docs](https://apidocs.launchdarkly.com/reference).</Callout.Description>
+To learn more, read our [API docs](https://apidocs.launchdarkly.com/reference).</CalloutDescription>
 </Callout>

 ## Why should I use experimentation?